-After repairing errors, the fastest route to a better score is paying down balances on credit cards, says Watts.
+After repairing errors, the fastest route to a better score is paying down balances on credit cards, says Sprauve.

 Closing unused accounts without paying down your debt changes your utilization ratio, which is the amount of your total debt divided by your total available credit.

-If you do cut up cards, though, leave the oldest one open, says Steve Rhode, former president of Myvesta.org, a national nonprofit financial crisis center.
+If you do cut up your cards, though, leave the oldest one open, says Steve Rhode, consumer debt expert with GetOutOfDebt.org.

 "Keep a couple of the oldest open; I don't care what the interest rate is," he says.
 "Creditors don't care what the rate is."

 Working with credit card balances

 Another strategy for bringing up your score: Transfer balances from a card that's close to being maxed out to other cards to even out your usage, says David Chung, managing director for Maryland-based CreditXpert Inc., which provides credit tools to lenders.
 Or just spread out your charges between a few cards.